 The UK is the obvious choice.
 Everyone knows that.
 It’s where English comes from, the schools have been running for decades, and there’s a certain prestige to saying you studied in London or Oxford.
 Fair enough.

-But here’s the thing nobody really talks about: you can get the same quality of teaching — same qualifications, same accreditation standards — on a Mediterranean island where your money goes 30–40% further.
+But here’s the thing nobody really talks about.
+You can get the same quality of teaching, the same qualifications and the same accreditation standards, on a Mediterranean island where your money goes 30 to 40% further.
 And you get sunshine.
 Loads of it.
-Malta doesn’t get enough credit for what it offers English learners, so let me lay out ten reasons it genuinely competes with (and often beats) the UK.
+Malta doesn’t get enough credit for what it offers English learners, so let me lay out ten reasons it genuinely competes with the UK, and often beats it.

 1. English Is an Official Language

-Malta was British until 1964.
-English never left.
-It’s one of two official languages (alongside Maltese), and you see it everywhere — street signs, government paperwork, restaurant menus, university lectures, random conversations on the bus.
-It’s not a country that teaches English as a foreign language and then speaks something else outside the classroom.
-English IS daily life here.
+Malta was British until 1964, and English never left.
+It’s one of two official languages alongside Maltese, and you see it everywhere: street signs, government paperwork, restaurant menus, university lectures, random conversations on the bus.
+This isn’t a country that teaches English as a foreign language and then speaks something else outside the classroom.
+English is daily life here.

-Every trip to the supermarket, every bus ride, every chat with someone at a café — that’s real practice.
+Every trip to the supermarket, every bus ride, every chat with someone at a café gives you real practice.
 The kind you can’t get from a textbook.

 At Maltalingua, pricing is dead simple: no booking fees, no material fees.
 The number on the website is the number you pay.
 That’s it.
 No surprises at checkout, no “oh and there’s also a €50 registration charge.”
 None of that.